ranvier2d2/DATA-API-Python/README.md

 # Data API Python Client

-This repository contains a Python client for interacting with the HeyDataAPI to execute data skills.
-The client is implemented in a Jupyter Notebook (`heyDATA_API.ipynb`) and provides a convenient way to send user requests to the API and receive responses.
+This repository contains a Python client for interacting with the DataAPI to execute data skills.
+The client is implemented in a Jupyter Notebook (`DATA_API.ipynb`) and provides a convenient way to send user requests to the API and receive responses.

 ## Features

-- Easy-to-use Python client for the HeyDataAPI
+- Easy-to-use Python client for the DataAPI
 - Sends user requests to the API and retrieves responses
 - Parses API responses and extracts relevant information
 - Formats the dialogue between the user and the bot